go-skynet/localai-website/content/models/_index.en.md

 Models can be installed by passing the full URL of the YAML config file, or either an identifier of the model in the gallery.
 The gallery is a repository of models that can be installed by passing the model name.

-To install a model from the gallery repository, instead of passing the URL of the model configuration file, you can pass the model name.
+To install a model from the gallery repository, you can pass the model name in the `id` field.
 For instance, to install the `bert-embeddings` model, you can use the following command:

 ```bash
 LOCALAI=http://localhost:8080